BardOfCodes/pattern_analogies/README.md

 ![alt text](assets/banner.png)

 This repository will contain the code related to our recent project on editing Pattern Images with analogies.
-Check out more information at our [website](https://bardofcodes.github.io/patterns/)!
+Learn more at our [website](https://bardofcodes.github.io/patterns/)!